plantbreeding/BrAPI/Specification/BrAPI-Germplasm/Crosses/README.md

 + Parameters
     + crossingProjectDbId (Optional, ) ...
 Search for Crossing Projects with this unique id
+    + crossDbId (Optional, ) ...
+Search for Cross with this unique id
     + externalReferenceID (Optional, ) ...
 Search for Germplasm by an external reference
     + externalReferenceSource (Optional, ) ...
 Search for Germplasm by an external reference
     + page (Optional, ) ...
 Used to request a specific page of data to be returned.The page indexing starts at 0 (the first page is 'page'= 0).
 Default is `0`.